 The first thing I noticed about Google’s search results is that the best article on a given topic often wasn’t listed first.
-It had no way to know quality, but I did.
+It had no way to know the quality, but I did.
 So I added a quality score of 1 to 5 for every article.
 The default was 3.
 The best content was rated a 4 or 5.
-Articles that needed better photos or improved in some way, were given a 1 or 2.
+Articles that needed better photos or improved in some way, I would give a 1 or 2.
 Later I’d also use this quality score when assigning weight on the sitemap.

 Web Form -> Server Side Code -> Stored Procedure

 The HTML search form is pretty basic.
 A single text box and a submit button.
 What server-side code you use to call the stored procedure is irrelevant.
 ASP.NET, Classic ASP, PHP – it is all good.
 The server-side code will call the search stored procedure.